Billify-VOF/billify-prototype/docs/design /MVP_PRIORITIES.md

 # MVP focus and priorities

-1. Focus on implementing and **validating the core value proposition**—real-time, easy-to-use, and understandable cash flow visibility—with as little complexity as possible. **Mitigate risks and manage limited resources by prioritising simplicity, reducing technical complexity and scope, and minimising third-party dependencies.** How can you simplify the core features of the pitch?
+1. Focus on implementing and **validating the core value proposition**—real-time, easy-to-use, and understandable cash flow visibility—with as little complexity as possible. **Mitigate risks and manage limited resources by prioritizing simplicity, reducing technical complexity and scope, and minimizing third-party dependencies.** How can you simplify the core features of the pitch?

 2. How can you develop a basic implementation of core features and facilitate iterative improvement and future feature development over time?